 Copy Template¶

-To use the TU Cookbooks template without issues, ensure you have the following software installed:
+To use the TU Cookbook Python Template without issues, ensure you have the following software installed:

 - Git v2 - A version control system (Download Git)